simohnf/simohnf.github.io/sjf_AAIM_Drums.markdown

 Additional features include Markov chain, segment shuffling, reverse, and palindrome variations enabling the creation of a wide range of alternative pattern.

+The Audio Unit can be placed as a MIDI Effect in Logic and the VST can be placed before an instrument in Reaper.
+In Ableton pou will need to [route the MIDI output to another channel](https://help.ableton.com/hc/en-us/articles/209070189-Accessing-the-MIDI-output-of-a-VST-plug-in)... other DAW's will probably need a similar approach.

 ---